So what are you going to do with that PhD?

 At the time of leaving my university position, the PhD was already in the mix and had begun back in 2011 with the intention of making my career secure.
 However, the seemingly illogical plunge into photography meant that the PhD had lost it’s career currency and resulted in being one of the hardest feats of endurance I have ever encountered as I dug deep to complete it.
 Walking onto that stage on December 11th 2018 at the University of Manchester to shake the Chancellor’s hand and then be awarded my doctorate in Criminology from the School of Law was an emotional experience after many years of hard grafting, sacrifice and the daily self-questioning that went along the lines of: why on earth do you need to keep on doing this when it may end up being no use?

 So, now that I have completed the doctorate, would I return to academia for financial reasons?
 Well, photographers rarely talk about how much money they make but I suspect that I have done relatively well on a financial level when considering the kind of work I have done and have progressively steered away from just shooting events over the past two years.
 Events are difficult for photographers to scrape enough money from to pay the bills if that is all they rely on for income.
 I realised quite quickly that it was not sustainable to rely on shooting races & events to pay the bills.
-Instead I have taken on more commercial assignments (which is where the real money is for photographers) with clients like Patagonia, National Geographic, Lululemon, The North Face and Scott commissioning me to shoot assignments for them.
+Instead I have taken on more commercial assignments (which is where the real money is for photographers) with clients like Patagonia, National Geographic, Lululemon and The North Face commissioning me to shoot assignments for them.
 This deliberate move away from mainly shooting events was not only a financial consideration but a creative one as well as there are only so many races and events you can shoot before you start to get stale and tempted to take the easy route and work to a formula.
 I enjoy collaborating with clients and bouncing ideas around, working from mood boards and briefs to then go and test my skills in capturing the images that will fulfil commercial objectives.